Salary Cap Limitations for NIH, SAMHSA, AHRQ, CDC and HRSA Awards

 - To assist in determining which cap is applicable, the Grant Control Flag "08" in MyFinancial Desktop, Budgeti Profile, will reflect a value of "1" for budgets subject to Executive Level I and a value of "2" for those budgets subject to Executive Level II.

-Note: given the CDC and HRSA did not apply the salary cap prior to the implementation of the Executive Level II cap, the Grant Control Flag 08 funding actions having an issue date prior to December 23, 2011 for the CDC and HRSA will be set at a value of "9" indicating the salary cap is not applicable.
+Note: since the CDC and HRSA did not apply the salary cap prior to the implementation of the Executive Level II cap, the Grant Control Flag 08 for these agencies was set at a value of "9" for funding actions with an issue date prior to December 23, 2011, indicating the salary cap is not applicable.

 - Use the salary cap calculator for adjusting an FEC to determine the amount of cost share.